 This evidence must be submitted with the DS-2019 request form, as the Department of State requires this information be made available upon their request.

-- J-1 scholars will be required to purchase a minimum of 6 months of insurance coverage for themselves and dependents (unless their J-1 program is less than 6 months).
-The approximate cost per month is J-1 Scholars; $117.90 per month, Dependent coverage: Spouse; $253.09 per month; Children; $135.45 per month.
-This rate is good for up to 3 children.
+J-1 scholars will be required to purchase a minimum of 6 months of insurance coverage for themselves and dependents (unless their J-1 program is less than 6 months).
+The approximate cost per month is J-1 Scholars; $164.69 per month, Dependent coverage: Spouse; $253.09 per month; Children; $135.45 per month.

 Upon your arrival and within three days of beginning your stay at UAlbany, you must contact International Student and Scholar Services (Science Library, G-40) to check-in and complete an Arrival Form.
 Please note that under Department of State regulations, failure to check-in with ISSS within 30 days of arrival will result in cancellation of your exchange visitor status and may subject you to deportation.